 Arc Max: Can’t perform standalone summarization.
 AI functionality only activates when you right-click specific page elements.
 There’s no chat interface where you can ask, “Summarize this page.”

 Opera Aria: Failed both tests.
 Instead of analyzing actual page content, it provided generic LLM responses.
-The page context feature appears broken; it seems to be unable to see what you’re looking at.
+The page context feature appears to be broken; it appears unable to see what you’re looking at.

 Sigma AI: Unable to access external websites directly.
-The browser explicitly states it cannot visit URLs and requires manual text input to provide summaries, severely limiting web summarization capabilities.
+The browser explicitly states that it cannot visit URLs and requires manual text entry to generate summaries, thereby severely limiting web summarization capabilities.

 Strawberry Browser: Still in alpha.
-Early demos suggest strong autonomous capabilities, but a comprehensive evaluation isn’t possible yet due to limited access.
+Early demonstrations suggest strong autonomous capabilities, but a comprehensive evaluation is not yet possible due to limited access.

 Task: Long Article Analysis